greg-raven/Uncommon-Sense/_posts/2022-09-16-the-society-we-want.md

 ---
-title: 'The society we want'
+title: "The society we want"
 layout: post
 categories:
 - liberty